V-Crypt/V-Crypt/README.md

 Also, I'm currently...

-- 🔭 Looking for an entry-level job.
+- 🔭 Looking for a trainee position or an entry-level job.

 ![Profile Views](https://komarev.com/ghpvc/?username=v-crypt)